CommerceDev/pay-sdk-rest/README.md

-# pay-sdk-rest
+# Payment Gateway REST API
-Payment Gateway REST API
+REST API allows merchants to integrate using JSON over REST.
+All functionality of payment gateway for Online, MOTO and physical transaction as well as Query API is available over JSON/REST.

 ## INTRODUCTION